Oracle Data Mining for SQL supports enhanced k-Means clustering algorithm. Learn how to use the algorithm.

 18.2 k-Means Algorithm Configuration

-Learn about configuring k-means algorithm.
+Learn about configuring the k-Means algorithm.

-The Oracle Data Mining enhanced k-Means algorithm supports several build-time settings.
+The Oracle Data Mining for SQL enhanced k-Means algorithm supports several build-time settings.
 All the settings have default values.
 There is no reason to override the defaults unless you want to influence the behavior of the algorithm in some specific way.

 You can configure k-Means by specifying the following considerations: